-Accrued revenue are amounts which are in the process of being billed.
-Accrued revenue are generally due for settlement within 14 days and therefore are all classified as current.
+Contract assets represent clinic, pathology and imaging accrued revenue amounts which are in the process of being billed.
+Accrued revenue is generally due for settlement within 14 days and therefore is all classified as current.
 The Group's other accounting policies for trade and other receivables are outlined in note 17(j).

 Monies held in trust (trust bank accounts held on behalf of each clinic) are classified as trade and other receivables until the Group is entitled to its service fee, usually within 7 days of the period end.
+The share owing to doctors (disbursed the following week) is shown within trade payables.